ankita05puri/cat-microkinetics/README.md

 This project implements a microkinetic model for heterogeneous CO oxidation on a catalytic surface.

-The goal is to connect elementary surface reaction steps to macroscopic catalytic performance (turnover frequency, TOF) under varying gas-phase conditions.
+The objective is to connect elementary surface reaction energetics to macroscopic catalytic performance (turnover frequency, TOF) under varying thermodynamic conditions.

-The model demonstrates how surface coverage dynamics govern activity and poisoning behavior.
+The framework demonstrates how surface coverage dynamics, site competition, and activation barriers collectively determine catalytic activity and poisoning behavior.

 ⸻